 - Cover the pot with the lid, stirring occasionally so not to brown the onion, for about 5 minutes.
 Because they are pureed they will release a lot more moisture, so they will sweat in the pot.

-- Add vegetable oil and 1 cup of water.
-Stir and continue to cook, uncovered, for about 10 minutes, until onions are golden brown and separate from the oil.
+- Add vegetable oil .
+Stir and continue to cook, uncovered, for about 10 minutes, until onions are translucent.
 Stir occasionally to prevent onions from burning.

 - Add the pureed (or finely chopped) garlic and cook for 5 more minutes, stirring occasionally to keep the mixture from sticking to the pot.

-- Add the chopped spinach and their water to the pot and stir.
+- Add the chopped spinach and then water a little at a time to the pot and stir.

 - Cook for about 25 minutes, until creamy and smooth, adding water as necessary to keep the mixture creamy (about 1 cup).
 Keep the spinach just covered with water for about 15 minutes, and then let the water cook off for the last 10 minutes. the result should be a smooth, stew-like consistency.